Australian GP Qualifying: Max Verstappen claims F1 pole from Carlos Sainz but Lewis Hamilton out in Q2

 10. Fernando Alonso, Aston Martin, +1.637

-Qualifying off the front row for the first time since last October's Qatar GP, Leclerc ended up only fifth after abandoning his final attempt after running slightly wide under braking at Turn Three.
+Qualifying off the front row for the first time since last October's Qatar GP, Leclerc chose to pit instead of completing his final lap after running slightly wide under braking at Turn Three.
 He admitted the SF-24 had been difficult to drive, with a "very aggressive" front-wing change for his final Q3 attempt ultimately not helping matters either.

 That description of the car from his team-mate made Sainz's sure-footed performance all the more impressive.